Configuring the ForgeRock Identity Platform™ in a DevOps Environment (FR-523)

 Lesson 1: Introducing ForgeRock DevOps Documentation and Examples

-- Describe the Platform and related DevOps techniques for deploying the Platform to Kubernetes
+- Describe the Identity Platform and related DevOps techniques for deploying the Identity Platform to Kubernetes

-- Access your associated GCP account for deploying the Platform
+- Access your associated GCP account for deploying the Identity Platform

-- Describe the DevOps documentation and the CDK and CDM methods of deployment
+- Describe the ForgeRock DevOps documentation and the CDK and CDM methods of deployment

-Lesson 2: Deploying the ForgeRock Identity Platform to GKE
+Lesson 2: Deploying the Identity Platform to GKE Using the CDK

 - Prepare your DevOps environment

-- Deploy the Platform to a GKE cluster
+- Deploy the Identity Platform to a GKE cluster

-- Verify that the Platform is deployed and accessible
+- Verify the Identity Platform is deployed and accessible

-- Work with basic DevOps commands to explore the Platform
+- Work with basic DevOps commands to explore the Identity Platform

-- Remove the Platform deployment and clean up the environment
+- Remove the Identity Platform deployment and clean up the environment

 Lesson 3: Troubleshooting When Problems Arise